Egyptian language: Coptic

 Coptic is the name given to the late Egyptian vernacular when it was written in a Greek-based alphabet, the Coptic alphabet; it flourished from the time of Early Christianity (c.
 31/33–324), but Egyptian phrases written in the Greek alphabet first appeared during the Hellenistic period c.
 3rd century BC, with the first known Coptic text, still pagan (Old Coptic), from the 1st century AD.

 Coptic survived into the medieval period, but by the 16th century was dwindling rapidly due to the persecution of Coptic Christians under the Mamluks.
-It probably survived in the Egyptian countryside as a spoken language for several centuries after that.
+It probably survived in the Egyptian countryside—spoken by Muslims and Christians alike—as a spoken language for several centuries after that.
 Coptic survives as the liturgical language of the Coptic Orthodox Church and the Coptic Catholic Church.

 Dialects

 Some evidence of dialectal variation in Egyptian is found in as early as the 3rd millennium BC.
-However, because the hieroglyphic scripts inherent conservatism and most hieroglyphic Egyptian texts are written in a literary prestige register rather than the vernacular speech variety of their author, the dialectical differences are not apparent in written Egyptian until the adoption of the Coptic alphabet.
+However, because the hieroglyphic script is inherently conservative and most hieroglyphic Egyptian texts are written in a literary prestige register rather than the vernacular speech variety of their author, the dialectical differences are not apparent in written Egyptian until the adoption of the Coptic alphabet.
 Nevertheless, it is clear that these differences existed before the Coptic period.
 In one Late Egyptian letter (dated c.
 1200 BC), a scribe jokes that his colleague's writing is incoherent like "the speech of a Delta man with a man of Elephantine."

 Recently, some evidence of internal dialects has been found in pairs of similar words in Egyptian that, based on similarities with later dialects of Coptic, may be derived from northern and southern dialects of Egyptian.
 Written Coptic has five major dialects, which differ mainly in graphic conventions, most notably the southern Saidic dialect, the main classical dialect, and the northern Bohairic dialect, currently used in Coptic Church services.